 But why does the game of chess requires players to be in good physical condition before a match?

 “Mental exertion manifests itself physically”

 Imagine sitting in a chair in silence over a chess board for hours trying to strategize and calculate the most complex positions.
-I don’t know about you, but when I’m in tournaments and the outcome rest on a knife-edge, the moment is very intense.
-Complications make your brain hurt when you have to focus all your brainpower on making that critical and decisive move of the chess game.
+I don’t know about you, but when I’m at a tournament and the outcome of my game rests on a knife’s edge, the moment is very intense.
+Complications make your brain hurt when you have to focus all your brainpower on making that critical and decisive move.

 After hours of putting up resilience and mental fortitude, you would feel drained and tired in mind, body, and spirit.

-These knife-edged chess games can sometimes alleviate the heart rate, raise your blood pressure and leave you sweating after the match.
+These knife-edged chess games can sometimes elevate your heart rate, raise your blood pressure and leave you sweating after the match.

-So do you now see why chess requires you to be in a good mental and physical condition?
-Players need to concentrate up to seven hours long.
+So do you now see why chess requires you to be in good mental and physical condition?
+Players need to concentrate for up to seven hours straight.
 Physical fitness becomes an important element as stress and tension build which causes blood pressure, pulse, and respiration rates to all increase.

 3. Chess Is Competitive like any other Sport